What personal information do we collect from the people that visit our blog or website?

 If you leave a comment on a blog post, (we currently use the Facebook comments system) the comment and its metadata are retained indefinitely by Facebook, not ourselves.
 This is so we can recognize and approve any follow-up comments automatically instead of holding them in a moderation queue.
 If you purchase our writing correction or speaking correction service, that payment data is kept by our payment processor which is either PayPal or Stripe.
 Please refer to their policies for more information on how they store payment data.

 How do we protect your information?

 IELTS Focus mainly provides articles, lessons and IELTS related information.
-We never ask for credit card numbers directly on this site, if purchasing a writing or speaking correction service, credit card information will be required and it will be processed through a 100% safe and secure service specialising in collecting payments who use a secure SSL certificate and comply to security regulations.
+We never ask for credit card numbers directly on this site, if purchasing a writing or speaking correction service, credit card information will be required and it will be processed through a 100% safe and secure service such as PayPal or Stripe who specialise in collecting payments and use a secure SSL certificate and comply to strict security regulations.
 We also have our own SSL certificate to ensure all website visitors are secure.